Skip to main content

 What to do next

-You can explore your inventory right now without setting up the agent:
+You can explore your inventory right now without installing Hoard:

 • Cards tab — search, sort, and filter your entire inventory